Skip advert

 Skoda Enyaq range

-Skoda claims the Enyaq will do between 249 and 351 miles on a charge depending which battery and motor combination is fitted to your car.
+Skoda claims the Enyaq will do between 224 and 358 miles on a charge, depending which battery and motor combination is fitted to your car.
 However, in our experience – in the colder months of the year at least – you’ll struggle to get close to those figures in real-world driving.
 You can also expect the more aerodynamic Enyaq Coupe to offer slightly more range.

 Advertisement - Article continues below

-Skoda updated the Enyaq line-up in Autumn 2023, with every model benefitting from some kind of boost in range.
-While we’re yet to drive any of the upgraded cars, our test of the old smaller-battery Enyaq 60 on a chilly spring morning showed around 165 miles on a full charge, and around 210 miles for the Enyaq 80 (now Enyaq 85).
-That’s a significant drop on the quoted figures, although this isn’t an issue exclusive to the Enyaq and we’d expect warmer weather would give a more positive reading.
+While we haven’t driven the updated 50 and 85 models, our tests of the earlier 60 and 80 give a good benchmark of the kind of range you can expect in real-world driving.
+A drive of the Enyaq 60 on a chilly spring morning showed around 165 miles on a full charge, and around 210 miles for the Enyaq 80.
+That’s a significant drop on the quoted 248 and 351-mile ranges, although this isn’t an issue exclusive to the Enyaq and we’d expect warmer weather would give a more positive result.

 That said, even after some fairly unsympathetic testing, the range readout dropped largely in line with the actual distance travelled – suggesting a gentler driving style might return a more favourable range figure.